Undecidability of Finite Orbit Recognition in Polynomial Maps: Deterministic Turing machines

+\begin{definition} A configuration consists of a tape function $\tau:\Z\to\Gamma$ with finite nonblank support, a head position $h\in\Z$, and a state $q\in Q$.
+The associated trajectory map $T_M$ follows $\delta$ on nonhalting configurations and fixes halting configurations:

+Thus halting trajectories are eventually fixed. \end{definition} \begin{definition} The trajectory of $M$ from an initial configuration $C_0$ is eventually periodic if there exist integers $k<l$ such that

-A \emph{configuration} of $M$ is a triple $(q, w, i)$, where $q \in Q$ is the current state, $w \in \Gamma^\N$ is the current tape contents, and $i \in \N$ is the current head location. \Cref{und_wander} concerns the trajectory of configurations of a Turing machine under successive applications of the transition function.
+Since $T_M$ is deterministic, this is equivalent to periodicity of the tail after time $k$. \end{definition} \Cref{und_tep} concerns the trajectory of configurations of a Turing machine under successive applications of the transition function.